Raquel Naa Ayorkor Ammah

-Raquel Naa Ayorkor Ammah (born 12 August 1987), known mononymously as Raquel, is a Ghanaian musician, composer, choreographer, actress and script writer.
+Raquel Naa Ayorkor Ammah (born 12 August 1987), popularly known on the music scene as Raquel, is a Ghanaian musician, composer, choreographer, actress and script writer.
 She is popularly known for her hit song "Sweetio" which featured Sarkodie.

 Early life

 Raquel was born in the United Kingdom by Ghanaian parents.
 She grew up in West London with her mother, two brothers and a sister.
 Raquel attended many schools because her family moved houses a few times.
 However, her favourite schools remained Hogarth Primary School based in Chiswick, and West Thames College.
+She attended Hounslow Manor School for her second cycle education, where she studied English Literature and Drama in sixth form.
+At West Thames College, she pursued a National Diploma in Performing Arts, taking additional classes in dance and choreography.
+Raquel later enrolled in a BA in Drama, Theatre and Performance Studies at Roehampton University (formerly University of Surrey Roehampton), completing two years before taking a gap year to focus on her music career.